hachikyuji/Careless-Whisker/README.md

 ### In the terminal:

-Type: "python3 -m venv env"
+Type: "python -m venv env"
 Then type:
 For Mac: "source env/bin/activate"
 For Windows: "env/Scripts/activate.bat"

-### OPTIONAL: Inside the repo look for the requirements.txt file (If you have problems with dependencies)
+### Search for the "requirements.txt" file inside the backend folder and move it to the root folder

-In the terminal, type "pip install -r requirements.txt"
+In the terminal, type "pip install -r requirements.txt" Move it back to the backend folder afterwards

 ### Database Deployment